Free particles

 \begin{eqnarray} \vec{p}(t) &=& \vec{p}_0\\ \vec{x}(t) &=& \frac{\vec{\vec{p}_0}}{m} t + \vec{x}_0 \end{eqnarray}

-For later purpose, it may be useful to compute our Poisson brackets.
+For later purpose, it may be useful to compute our basic Poisson brackets.
 With our canonical coordinates, this is

 \begin{eqnarray} \left\{ f, g \right\} &=& \frac{\partial f}{\partial \vec{x}} \cdot \frac{\partial g}{\partial \vec{p}} - \frac{\partial g}{\partial \vec{x}} \cdot \frac{\partial f}{\partial \vec{p}} \end{eqnarray}